martinfthomsen/rucs2/README.md

 ### pcrs run ###
 This entry point provides no result files, but instead shows the the statistics for the provided pairs directly on the screen.

+### expl run ###
+The Explore entrypoint is similar to the fucs entry point.
+But where fucs method is focussed on identifying unique core sequences, the Explore method tries to find over-represented (ors) and under-represented sequences (urs):
+* **ors.contigs.fa** This file contain the contigs of the over-represented sequences.
+* **ors.disscafs.fa** This file contain the dissected scaffolds of the over-represented sequences.
+* **urs.contigs.fa** This file contain the contigs of the under-represented sequences.
+* **urs.disscafs.fa** This file contain the dissected scaffolds of the under-represented sequences.

+ORS can be used to identify primer pairs to target most of the positive references, and URS can be used to identify primer pairs to target most of the negative references.

+For instance, sometimes what strains have in common might not be what DNA they share, but ratcher what they are missing.
+The URS will provide this insight of any missing DNA.
+The explore method stops at this stage.
+To get primer pair identification, Virtual PCR, etc. please run the FPPP method using either the ors.disscafs.fa or urs.disscafs.fa as the template option.

 ## Troubleshoot ##